autowarefoundation/autoware.universe/planning/README.md

 ### How to Contribute?

 Ready to contribute?
 Great!
 To get started, simply visit our [Contributing Guidelines](https://autowarefoundation.github.io/autoware-documentation/main/contributing/) where you'll find all the information you need to jump in.
-This includes how to submit bug reports, propose feature enhancements, and even contribute to the codebase.
+This includes instructions on submitting bug reports, proposing feature enhancements, and even contributing to the codebase.

 ### Join Our Planning & Control Working Group Meetings